overheretoo/posthog-pagerduty-plugin/README.md

-# Posthog PagerDuty plugin
+# PostHog PagerDuty plugin

 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg?style=flat-square)](https://opensource.org/licenses/MIT)

 This plugin alerts PagerDuty when a PostHog insights/trends graph goes below or above a threshold.

-Example usecasess:
+Example use cases:
-- Alert when there is no $pageviews captured on my site the past hour
+- alert when there is no $pageviews captured on my site the past hour,
-- Alert when the rate of $billing_error events crosses a threshold
+- alert when the rate of $billing_error events crosses a threshold.

 ## Configuring

 1. Get the trends URL.
   - Go to insights
   - Construct the graph you want to alert on
-  - Copy url
+  - Copy URL
 2. Choose threshold and operator (less than or equal, greater than or equal)
-3. Enter PagerDuty service Integration key (for Events API v2)
+3. Enter PagerDuty service integration key (for Events API v2)

 ## Limitations

 - Only works on single-line trend graphs
-- Requires posthog 1.26.0 (or cloud)
+- Requires PostHog 1.26.0 or Cloud

 ## Questions?